|This program is offered by the Department of Curriculum and Pedagogy. Learn more about the Master of Museum Education

 Tuition fees are in Canadian dollars, are reviewed annually by the UBC Board of Governors, and are subject to change.
 Historically, the change for domestic tuition has been a 2% increase per year (beginning in May).

 The 2016/17 tuition fee for international students in the MED4 program is $20,192, plus applicable student fees.
 Program tuition will be divided into seven (7) instalments of $2,885.00, payable in September, January and May of each year.

 Tuition fees are posted in Canadian dollars, are reviewed annually by the UBC Board of Governors, and are subject to change.
 As indicated by UBC Board of Governors policy, the change for international tuition in subsequent years of this program will be a 3% increase per year, applied in the May of each subsequent year.

-Subscribe below to receive email notifications for program updates and details of information sessions for the MED4 Cohort Program.
+Subscribe below to receive email notifications for updates about the MED4 Cohort Program.